SkyDev125/logseq/pages/Masters___IST.md

 		- Academic transcript with grades (Fénix grades is allowed)
 		- Identification Document
 		- 50€ Application fee
-		- 100€ to reserve a spot if selected. (deducted from ) -
+		- 100€ to reserve a spot if selected. (deducted from tuition) -
 	-
 	-